1. What is an Assessment?

 To pay your assessment invoice, cheques can be made payable to FSRA or FSRAO.

-18. This is the second assessment invoice I have received in the last seven months - did I not pay my assessment already?
+18. This is the second assessment invoice I have received in the last eight months - did I not pay my assessment already?

 In late 2019, assessment invoices were sent to the insurance, pension and loan and trust sectors.
 These invoices covered the period from June 7, 2019 to March 31, 2020.